How to Start a Small Business from Home (2020 Update)

 Anyone can think of an idea.
 It’s the execution and strategy of your idea that matters.
 If you do this, you can turn your hobby into a successful home-based business.
 Your business plan should be your guide when it comes to actually running your business.

 Your plan should identify clear goals, opportunities and financial forecasts that you want to achieve over a specified period of time.
+It’s also important to plan how you’re going to respond to any setbacks.
 Planning for a business is not merely day to day, you also need to map out what you want your business to do over the next 6 to 12 months.

 Some questions to consider before starting your business include: